luckman212/pixel-perfect-image/README.md

 ## Features

-- 📐 **Pixel perfect resize:** Quickly resize images to pixel perfect percentages (100%, 50%, 25%) or a custom width in pixels
+- 📐 **Pixel perfect resize:** Quickly resize images to pixel perfect percentages (100%, 50%, 25%) or custom widths in pixels
 - 📋️ **Mousewheel support:** Quick resize with mousewheel (hold Alt/Option and scroll)
 - 📋 **Copy image to clipboard:** For quick paste into other programs
 - 🔗 **Copy local file path to clipboard:** If you want to access the image from terminal